 How To Get row_number in MySQL

 Sometimes you may need to get row number in MySQL for reporting and analysis.
 Row number is very useful in ranking and sorting data.
-It is also helpful in filtering data based on row number value.
+It is also helpful in assigning row numbers to each row, filtering data based on row number value, removing duplicates, pagination of query results and more.
 In this article, we will look at how to get row_number in MySQL.

 How To Get row_number in MySQL